-Matthew Larcinese is a medievalist, archivist, and museologist who has been conducting archival research in Europe for more than 20 years.
-He is currently a doctoral candidate, focusing on the history of the Middle Ages and the Church, as well as museum anthropology.
-He has a master's degree in Museum Studies, Heritage, and Interpretation from the Univeristy of Leicester.
-His current projects include curating archives, relics, and antiquities in central Italy and transcribing 13th and 16th-century texts.d 16th-century texts.
-(Digestum Scripturarum Coelestinae Congregationis, II, II,30/1, Notaio Claudio Paglione, 1580-1609, Gessopalena, and Parrocchia di S. Valentino Martire Battezzati, 1598-1652) from Italian and Latin to English.
+Matthew Larcinese is a medievalist, archivist, and museologist who has conducted archival research in Europe for over 20 years.
+Currently a Ph.D. candidate, he focuses on medieval history, Church influence, and museum anthropology.
+He holds a master’s degree in Museum Studies, Heritage, and Interpretation from the University of Leicester.
+His research includes curating and translating archives, relics, and antiquities in central Italy.
+Recent projects involve transcribing 13th- and 16th-century texts, such as Digestum Scripturarum Coelestinae Congregationis, II, II,30/1, and documents by Notary Claudio Paglione (1580–1609) and Parrocchia di S. Valentino Martire Battezzati records (1598–1652) from Italian and Latin into English.

 Ludovica Pimpinella, 30 years, Rome, Italy.